tukl-msd/DRAMSys/configs/README.md

 ### Address Mapping

 DRAMSys uses the **ConGen** [7] format for address mappings.
 It provides bit-wise granularity.
 It also provides the possibility to XOR address bits in order to map page misses to different banks and reduce latencies.
+To XOR multiple bits, list them as an array at the desired position in the mapping.

 Used fields:
-- "XOR": Defines an XOR connection of a "FIRST" and a "SECOND" bit
 - "BYTE_BIT": Address bits that are connected to the byte bits in ascending order
 - "COLUMN_BIT": Address bits that are connected to the column bits in ascending order
 - "ROW_BIT": Address bits that are connected to the row bits in ascending order